Install immuneML with a package manager

 cd immuneML/

-1. Create a virtual environment using conda. immuneML has been tested extensively with Python version 3.11.
+1. Create a virtual environment using conda. immuneML should work with Python version 3.9 or later, and has been tested extensively with Python version 3.11.
 To create a conda virtual environment with Python version 3.11, use:

 conda create --prefix immuneml_env/ python=3.11